Skip to content

 Troubleshooting / Containers Not Running Properly

-1. Containers Continuously Restarting in Docker Stack Environment
+1. Containers Restarting Repeatedly in Docker Stack Environment

-This issue is generally caused by incorrect configurations, firewalls, or various whitelist settings.
+This issue is generally caused by incorrect configuration, firewall settings, or various whitelist configurations.

-2. When using the sudo docker ps -a command to view the container list, it is observed that the container keeps restarting
+2. When using the sudo docker ps -a command to view the container list, it is found that the containers are restarting repeatedly.

 Possible causes and solutions:

-Manual configuration changes with errors Check the modified configuration files, verify YAML syntax, database connection information, etc.
+Manual configuration changes contain errors Check the modified configuration files, verify aspects like YAML syntax and database connection information correctness.

-External server specified in configuration but network is unreachable Check firewall, Alibaba Cloud security group settings, database whitelist configurations, etc.
+External servers are specified in the configuration but the network is unreachable Check firewall settings, Alibaba Cloud security group configurations, database connection whitelist configurations, etc.

-Compatibility issues with the operating system See below Compatibility Issues with the Operating System
+Compatibility issues with the operating system See below Compatibility Issue with OS

-Redis does not support the current system's page size See below Redis Does Not Support the Current System's Page Size
+Redis does not support the current system's page size See below Unsupported System Page Size

-If using docker logs {Server Container ID} reveals the following or similar errors:
+If using docker logs {Server Container ID} reveals the following or similar error:

 Text Only